sjtrimble/angular/aio/content/getting-started/index.md

 * Part 2 - Managing Data (2 hours): You'll add the shopping cart and checkout features.
 You'll learn about:

-    - Using data via an HTTP call (in this case to a JSON file)
+    - Retrieving data via an HTTP interface
-    - Building
-    - Using data Data: Managing external data and using services to keep data in sync
+    - Using forms to manage user interactions with data

-    *JAF: Work with Brandon to improve*
+    *JAF: Improve with Brandon*

 * Part 3 - Architecture (1 hour): You'll learn about:
     - Scaling your app by using ngModules to control (compilation context?)